Our last sale date was March 13, 2020

 Motel Accommodations: The closest towns with motel accommodations are Red Cloud (Green Acres 402-746-2201), Blue Hill (Blue Hill Motel 402-756-3901) and Superior (Victorian Inn 402-879-3245).
 For a wider range of options in lodging and dining you are welcome to look into accommodations in Hastings, Grand Island and Kearney.

-Vet Papers: We spent a tremendous amount of money last year making certain every animal was ready to ship on sale day with health papers.
+Vet Papers: We spent a tremendous amount of money our first year making certain every animal was ready to ship on sale day with health papers.
 Several of the bulls didn’t sell while several heifers and bulls stayed in Nebraska and didn’t need papers.
 Many bulls didn’t end up shipping for a week or so and we could have taken care of papers then.
 This year we decided to wait until after the sale to prep the cattle for papers if they need them.
-If you want to wait on health papers, we will board the animals at our expense until the paperwork is ready, and then you can haul them home.
+If you want to wait on health papers, we will board the animals at our expense for up to one week after the sale, March 20th.

 Reference Sires: Following is a list of some of our sires, their breeds and their registration numbers.
 These sires are, for the most part, either the sires of the animals themselves or are what the heifers were A.I.ed to and/or cleaned up with.
 You are certainly welcome to go to each breed association and look up the pedigree if you desire.

-Composite: PCC Elijah, Cowboy Magic, Smitty, PCC TF Pale Face, PCC Colfax, PCC Tallahassee
+Composite: PCC Elijah, Cowboy Magic, Smitty, PCC TF Pale Face, PCC Colfax, PCC Tallahassee, Zorro, Blazed Jetfleck, Exceptional Blaze, Roaring River, Cow Chaser

 Breeding Dates: The heifers were A.I. bred the second week of August and cleaned up until the end of September.
 They will calve in May-June.